isomerpages/ogp-scamshield-suite/_i-want-protection-from-scams/Understanding scam types/Job Scams.md

 </li>
 <li>
 <p>Disclose your Singpass credentials and password or provided with a Singpass
-QR code for scanning access your Singpass account in order to apply for a job. ​</p>
+QR code for scanning to access your Singpass account in order to apply for a job. ​</p>
 </li>
 </ul>
 <hr>